pretix/pretix-docs/docs/guides/plugins/presale-saml.md

 With nothing specified under "Ticket Secret SAML attribute", the random ticket secret is `yczygpw9877akz2xwdhtdyvdqwkv7npj`.
 If you specify an attribute under "Ticket Secret SAML attribute", the full random ticket secret is `01189998819991197253_yczygpw9877akz2xwdhtdyvdqwkv7npj`.

-This way, the ticket secret is still unique, but when checking into an event, the user can easily be searched and found using their identifier.
+This way, the ticket secret is still unique, but when checking into an event, the customer can easily be searched and found using their identifier.

 ### Saving attributes to questions